Sushma-pl/SWE-project/README.md

 # Research lab management system
 Research Lab Management System (RLMS) is a website intended to feature all lab-related information at one place, including lab members, research work, upcoming events, awards, and publications.
-Additionally, lab members should be able to modify the information presented on the website.
+Additionally, lab members should be able to modify the information present on the website.
 This project is part of CS4433 course.
 We are Team-4.
 ## Team members
 * Namita Kumari (CS20BTECH11034)